dhicking/isitlaravel/README.md

 - Composer
 - Laravel 12.x

+## Security & Performance

+- **SSRF Protection**: Blocks private IPs and dangerous hostnames to prevent server-side request forgery
+- **Response Caching**: Results cached for 15 minutes to reduce load and improve performance
+- **Security Headers**: CSP, HSTS, X-Frame-Options, and more for secure browsing
+- **Parallel Requests**: Multiple checks run simultaneously for faster detection

 ## Notes

 - Some Laravel sites may have custom configurations that hide indicators
 - Network requests may fail for sites with strict security policies
 - False negatives are possible but false positives are rare
 - The tool respects rate limits and uses reasonable timeouts
+- Results are cached to avoid hammering the same sites repeatedly

 ## Credits